MountGuys Blog

 Ever wonder how a company started that specializes in electronics mounts?
 The first mount we ever sold was a seat bolt mount for a Delphi Skyfi XM Radio.
 Tired of having our personal radio plop onto the floor because the sticky tape didn’t hold, we found a mount that attached to the back of the Skyfi cradle that also attached to the car seat bolt.
 We were so impressed with ourselves, we put one on eBay.
 That was a long time ago.
 We now sell thousands of mounts every year for everything from XM radios to Garmin GPS units and even cold drinks!

 Satellite Radio has come a long way since we sold our first mount.
 There are millions of subscribers and some pretty cool music and personalities on XM and Sirius.
-Remarkably though, the mounts are as bad today as they were years ago when our radio plopped onto the floor.
+Remarkably though, the mounts are as bad today as they were many many years ago when our radio plopped onto the floor.

 Today, there are a variety of mounting solutions available for your car, motorcycle, bike or boat.
 All have one thing in common: they need a car kit to attach to.
 A lot of customers are hoping otherwise, but the car kit and accompanying cradle, antenna and power are needed to attach to any mount.
 Most XM Radios have a slot on the back and the mounts have a T that fits into the groove.
 Most Sirius Radios have a 4-hole mounting pattern on the back of the cradle (called an AMPS mounting pattern).
 So you need to ensure that the mount that you purchase can accomodate the pattern on the back of the cradle.